cvandergeugten/Ninja-Game/README.md

 <h1>Summary</h1>

 After completing a Udemy course (RPG Core Combat Creator: Learn Intermediate Unity C# Coding) I decided to develop my own version of the game that was created in the course.
 This project includes programming/editor techniques that I learned from the course as well as assets purchased from the Unity Asset Store (https://assetstore.unity.com/).
+In this section I will briefly summarize the things that I learned from working on this project and the assets that I used.
+More detailed descriptions of the project can be found below the summary section.

 <br>